 Young people (ages 18 to 20) in NYC are three times more likely to smoke a hookah than those who are 21 and older.
 This may be because they underestimate the health risks of smoking hookah and are unaware that they are inhaling harmful smoke when they visit a hookah-serving establishment.

-Between 2008 and 2016, the percentage of middle school students in NYC who have smoked hookah increased from 2.9% to 5.6%.
+Between 2008 and 2016, the percentage of middle school students in NYC who had smoked hookah increased from 2.9% to 5.6%.
 The percentage of high school students who have smoked hookah is now 16.4%.
 This is particularly troubling because some studies suggest that young people who smoke hookah may be more likely to try cigarettes.

 Hookah smokers and those around them are exposed to toxic chemicals in hookah smoke.
 These toxic chemicals come from two different sources: the charcoal that is burned to heat the shisha and the shisha itself.
 Many of these chemicals (PDF), such as carbon monoxide, tar and formaldehyde, are also found in cigarette smoke.
 When shisha contains tobacco, the smoke also contains nicotine, which is addictive.
 Water does not effectively filter out unhealthy chemicals from hookah smoke.